tm3023/Bitcoin-UKF/README.md

 **Result:** The Student-t observation noise extension worsened all out-of-sample metrics.
 Innovation kurtosis *increased* from 4.68 to 6.13 at the optimal nu=15.
 The mechanism is counterproductive: BTC's fat-tailed returns arise from genuine volatility regime shifts, not measurement noise.
 The VB mechanism interprets large observations as noise and downweights them, which reduces the Kalman gain precisely when the filter most needs to update `h_t`.
 Lag-1 ACF of squared innovations did not improve.

-The diagnosis pointed to the process noise as the correct place for heavier tails, not the observation model.

 ---

 ### Student-t process noise (adaptive Q)